-Chief Dino Sgambellone has released crime statistics through the second quarter of 2020, which were compiled by the Records Section of the Los Alamos Police Department.
+Today, Chief of Police Dino Sgambellone released crime statistics for the first and second quarter of 2014, which were compiled by the Records Division of the Los Alamos Police Department.

-Offenses reported as crime statistics are determined by the FBI Uniform Crime Report Program and are classified as crimes against persons (violent crime) and crimes against property.
+Offenses reported as crime statistics are determined by the FBI Uniform Crime Report Program and are classified as crimes against persons (violent crime) and crimes against property (property crime).

-During the first two quarters of 2020, officers responded to a total of 48 overall Part 1 Offense complaints, which represents a 6 percent decrease as compared to 51 offenses in 2019.
+During the first six months of 2014, officers responded to a total of 120 Part I Offense complaints, which represents a 21 percent increase as compared to 76 offenses during the same period in 2013.

 The violent crime decreased from 23 offenses in 2013 to 21 offenses in 2014, a 9 percen decrease.
 Property crime increased 30 percent, from 76 in 2013 to 99 in 2014.